 If you find yourself with some additional time and looking for more things to do in Vienna in one day – then squeeze in some of these other recommendations:

 Not only is the City Hall building simply astonishing, but it is a staple to visit during the summer months.
-Between July and August food stalls and tables are aligned in front.
-While you sit and chat that have Jazz or Opera playing from a large screen.
+Between July and August, food stalls and tables are aligned in front.
+While you sit and chat you have Jazz or Opera playing from a large screen.

-Thirty minutes outside of the inner city you can find the historical palace, Belvedere is known for its paintings collected from Gustav Klimt, fountains, and magnificent sculptures.
+Thirty minutes outside of the inner city you can find the historical palace, Belvedere is known for its paintings collected by Gustav Klimt, fountains, and magnificent sculptures.

 Vienna State Opera

 Like this post on how to spend one day in Vienna?
-Share it with others or pin it for later in your Vienna or Austria Travel Board!
+Share it with others or pin it for later!